XiongxinZ/StyleTransfer/README.md

 The model behind this images is arbitrary neural artistic stylization network.
 It consists of style transfer network and style prediction network.
 There are two kinds of losses: style loss and content loss.
 The model use convolutional networks to minimize the total loss and produces stylized images.

 #### Results
+Shown in the picture are contents of faces with some noise in the background, profile, bodies and face with a clear background.
+For styles, we choose abstract, impressionism, cubism baroque and rococo.
 ![](./result/m1.png)

 #### Discussion
+The CNN model works best when there is a front face with a clear background.
+For different styles, baroque generates the best results because the average loss is the smallest.
+When there is a profile or a body on the image, the result is not so clear compared to faces.
+Also, the model does not work on cubism as well as on other styles.

 ### Method 2